parmes/parmes/solfec/user/simulation.rst

 .. topic:: CONTACT_EXCLUDE_SURFACES (solfec, surf1, surf2)

   This routine disables contact detection for a specific pair of surfaces.
 By default contact detection is enabled for all possible surface pairs.
+Must be called on MPI rank 0 process to take effect.

   * solfec -- SOLFEC object